Current Ongoing Projects:

 M: mail@studiobonfim.com

-Katharina Hohenwarter, Arqta Dipl.-Ing., is an architect in Vienna and Porto.
-She studied at the Graz University of Technology and undertook a research stay at the Faculdade de Arquitectura da Universidade do Porto.
-After graduating, she worked with Claudia Cavallar, among others, and held teaching positions at the Vienna University of Technology - at the Institut für Gestaltungslehre and Institut für Gebäudelehre.
-Since 2019 Hohenwarter has been working with Michael Hafner as Studio Bonfim.
-She currently holds a position as university assistant at Graz University of Technology alongside the Chair of Integral Architecture Prof. Lisa Yamaguchi.
-In 2021, she became a member of the association for architectural research Diskursiv.M: hohenwarter@studiobonfim.com
+Katharina Hohenwarter, Arqta Dipl.-Ing., is an architect based in Vienna and Porto.
+She studied architecture at Graz University of Technology and completed a research residency at the Faculdade de Arquitectura da Universidade do Porto.
+Following her graduation, she worked with Claudia Cavallar, among others, and held teaching positions at TU Vienna — at the Institut für Gestaltungslehre and Institut für Gebäudelehre.
+Since 2019, Hohenwarter has been collaborating with Michael Hafner as part of Studio Bonfim and joined the architectural research association Diskursiv in 2021.
+Previously a university assistant at the Chair of Integral Architecture, she now teaches at the Institut für Gebäudelehren (TU Graz).
+Alongside her academic work, she runs her own architectural practice.

 Exhibitions, Publications (a selection)